 'Not Safe': Georgia Tech Faculty Fight Back Against In-Person Classes This Fall

 As the state of Georgia continues to see coronavirus cases rising at an alarming rate, Georgia Tech professors are continuing to speak out against the current reopening plans, saying their health and students' health must be the top priority.
-A majority of Georgia Tech professors launched a revolt over the school’s plan to open this fall amid the coronavirus pandemic.
-Ellen Eldridge has more about the faculty’s concerns.

 Dr. Alexandra Edwards, who teaches in Georgia Tech’s School of Literature, Media and Communication, said one of her colleagues drafted the statement signed by more than 800 of the university’s 1,100 faculty members.

 One key objection was a recent decision by the state Board of Regents and the University System of Georgia not to require students wear masks in classrooms.
 Tech, like other public universities across Georgia, has to follow the rules mandated by the state system.

 "It seems like a really half-assed effort to say that employees are going to be required to be masked in public spaces, then to just say, 'Well, we'll just have to leave it up to the students themselves what they want to do," Edwards said.

 In the letter, the faculty raised four points they want addressed to allow “the best way forward to ensure a safer start of the fall.”

 - Empower Tech President Ángel Cabrera to “act independently to safeguard the health and safety needs of the Georgia Tech community, informed by scientific evidence.”